 Monjasa Appoints Senior Trader in Panama

-Henriksen has worked for the firm since July 2019.
-Image Credit: Jeppe Henriksen / LinkedIn
+Vasquez has worked for Monjasa since May 2020.
+Image Credit: Sebastian Vasquez / LinkedIn

-Global marine fuel supplier and trading firm Monjasa has appointed a senior trader in Panama.
+Global marine fuel supplier and trading firm Monjasa has appointed a new senior trader in Panama.

-Jeppe Henriksen has been appointed to the role of senior trader in Panama for Monjasa as of this month, he said on Thursday.
+The company has appointed Sebastian Vasquez to the role of senior trader in Panama as of this month, Vasquez said in an update to his LinkedIn profile last week.

-Henriksen has worked for the firm since July 2019, serving previously as a trader in Panama and before that a bunker operator in Fredericia.
+Vasquez has worked for Monjasa since May 2020, serving previously as a bunker trader in Panama.

 Monjasa has a staff of 59 employees in Panama, according to the company's website.